tensorpack/tensorpack/docs/tutorial/extend/callback.md

-  By default it will get called by `_trigger_epoch`, but you can customize the scheduling of this method by [`PeriodicTrigger`](../../modules/callbacks.html#tensorpack.callbacks.PeriodicTrigger), to let this method run every k steps (potentially more frequently) or every k epochs.
+  By default it will get called by `_trigger_epoch`, but you can customize the scheduling of this method by [`PeriodicTrigger`](../../modules/callbacks.html#tensorpack.callbacks.PeriodicTrigger), to let this method run every k steps or every k epochs.

 ### What you can do in the callback